HtetLinMaung/starless-server/README.md

 };
 ```

-> <b>Note</b> You should not use dynamic routes with lambda and azure function.
-Building dynamic route lambda and azure function is not supported.

 ## Static File Serving

 starless-server can serve static files, like images, under a folder called `public` in the root directory.
 Files inside public can then be requested by your browser starting from the base URL `/`.